 Guest post by Madolline Gourley, traveling cat sitter from Brisbane, Australia.

-Read more about Madolline’s time with Dolly on her blog, One cat at a time.
+This story was written by Madolline Gourley.
+Read more about her cat sitting travels on her blog, One cat at a time.

 Help Rescue Animals